Welcoming unpretentious country house hotel with acres of grounds and great food”

 - Ireland is renowned for ruins spanning millennia (Liss Ard has its own Iron Age fort site dating back to 1000BC); 30 minutes drive away is the beautiful Drombeg Stone Circle with views to the Atlantic Ocean

 - West Cork can be wet any time of year.
-In the 'can't beat 'em join 'em' spirit, you can go sailing from Baltimore and Schull, try surfing, kitesurfing and windsurfing at Barleycove and Clonakilty, scuba diving also happens in Baltimore, and its where whale-watching trips set forth
+In the 'can't beat 'em join 'em' spirit, you can go sailing from Baltimore and Schull, try surfing, kitesurfing, SUP and windsurfing at Barleycove and Clonakilty, scuba diving also happens in Baltimore, and its where whale-watching trips set forth

-- Relax after an active West Cork day with a massage from the resident therapist, either in the treatment room or in-room; a yogi can be arranged to lead a yoga class, either private or group, on request
+- Relax after an active West Cork day with a sauna session or massage from the resident therapist, either in the treatment room or in-room; a yogi can be arranged to lead a yoga class, either private or group, on request

 Activities on site or nearby include: